natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29SMT.md

 * Unlike its predecessor, it has an improved digital RWR that increases awareness.
 * Great upgrade in CAS capabilities over its predecessors
 * "Rita" voice warning system
+* Unlike its predecessor, it has massive improvement of fuel, which dramatically increases duration of flight

 '''Cons:'''

 * Increased weight over previous variants; heavily downgraded manoeuvrability and acceleration
 * Bleeds energy dangerously fast during manoeuvres
-* Less countermeasures than majority of its adversaries

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->